Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: The definition of quantum groups

 Let $V$ be a ${\Bbb C}[[h]]$--module equipped with the $h$--adic topology.
 This topology is characterized by requiring that $\{ h^nV ~|~n\geq 0\}$ is a base of the neighborhoods of $0$ in $V$, and that translations in $V$ are continuous.
 In this book all ${\Bbb C}[[h]]$--modules are supposed to be complete with respect to this topology.

-A topological Hopf algebra over ${\Bbb C}[[h]]$ is a complete ${\Bbb C}[[h]]$--module equipped with a structure of ${\Bbb C}[[h]]$--Hopf algebra, the algebraic tensor products entering the axioms of the Hopf algebra are replaced by their completions in the $h$--adic topology.
+{\it A topological Hopf algebra} over ${\Bbb C}[[h]]$ is a complete ${\Bbb C}[[h]]$--module equipped with a structure of ${\Bbb C}[[h]]$--Hopf algebra, the algebraic tensor products entering the axioms of the Hopf algebra are replaced by their completions in the $h$--adic topology. $U_h({\frak g})$ associated to a complex finite-dimensional semisimple Lie algebra $\frak g$ is a topological Hopf algebra over ${\Bbb C}[[h]]$ topologically generated by elements $H_i,~X_i^+,~X_i^-,~i=1,\ldots ,l$, subject to the following defining relations: